 Action Function Save Saves changes to settings Undo Returns all settings to the last saved state.
 Refresh Updates certain time-related information fields that are not automatically updated (e.g., performance and test data).
-Xcon Shows the cross-connect map for each WAN port.
+Xcon shows the cross-connect map for each WAN port.
 Perf Brings up the Performance Data Screen for the near-end system.
 See the Performance Data section of this chapter.
 Farstat Brings up the performance data for the far-end system.
 See the Far-End Data section of this chapter.
 Test Initiates and monitors testing of all WAN card ports.
-Refer to the Test section of this chpater. sWitch Allows you to switch WAN port operation to the redundant (WAN-R) card. pArs PARS feature protects the traffic of a failed T1/E1 transmission line in a ring network.
+Refer to the Test section of this chapter. sWitch Allows you to switch WAN port operation to the redundant (WAN-R) card. pArs PARS feature protects the traffic of a failed T1/E1 transmission line in a ring network.
+This features is not available with this host release .
 Main Returns to the System Main Screen.
 If changes are made to settings and not saved, you will be prompted to save or lose changes.